Ayvero/sql_videoclub_queries/README.md

 # Film Rental Database 🎬

 This project simulates a video rental system using PostgreSQL.
-It includes the schema definition, representative data inserts, and a collection of SQL queries that cover operational aspects, statistics, and business logic constraints.
+It includes the schema definition, representative data inserts, and a collection of SQL queries that cover operational aspects, statistics,  business logic constraints and views.

 ## 📁 Project structure

-- `bbdd_peliculas.sql`: Script to create the database tables.
+- `bbdd_peliculas.sql`: Script for creating the database tables.
-- `insert_data.sql`: Insert sample data to enable query execution.
+- `insert_data.sql`: Minimal data insertion to allow query execution.
-- `consultas.sql`: Collection of categorized and commented SQL queries.
+- `peliculas_queries.sql`: Set of categorized and commented SQL queries.
+- `peliculas_view.sql`: Views created over the database to simplify queries or abstract logic.
+- `unc_esq_peliculas.png`: Graphic schema of the database tables.
 - `README.md`: Project description (this file).

 ## 🔍 What's included?